mariejvb/ARM64-pipelined-CPU/README.md

 This project implements a simplified 64-bit ARM CPU using a 5-stage pipeline architecture: Fetch, Decode, Execute, Memory, and Writeback.
 It supports arithmetic, load/store, and branching instructions, with full pipeline hazard handling and forwarding to maintain correct operation across all instruction types.

-The CPU was designed as part of an academic and personal exploration into processor architecture, embedded systems, and digital design, with an emphasis on hands-on verification and debugging at the signal level.

 ## Features

 * 5-stage pipeline (Fetch, Decode, Execute, Memory, Writeback)